-'While ITOCHU Corporation holds 61 per cent of its rapidly growing Taiwan-based Family Mart business (now the second largest CVS in Taiwan), Taisun, along with other local firms, holds the other 20 per cent,' Professor Su explains.
-'Family Mart Taiwan's service provider, the Taiwan Distribution Company (TDC), established in 1989, is 50 per cent owned by Family Mart Taiwan and 20 per cent by
+"While ITOCHU Corporation holds 61 per cent of its rapidly growing Taiwanbased Family Mart business (now the second largest CVS in Taiwan), Taisun along with other local firms hold the other 20 per cent," Professor Su explains.

-ITOCHU Company and other local firms.'
+"Family Mart Taiwan's service provider, the Taiwan Distribution Company (TDC), established in 1989, is 50 per cent owned by Family Mart Taiwan and 20 per cent by ITOCHU Company and other local firms."

-Despite the obvious benefits of collaboration, panelists agree that the concerns Australian organizations have about losing competitive advantage through opening themselves 'John Gattorna says: 'the new mantra for Australian business should be "to compete in the market, but cooperate in the supply chain".'
-'Once we psychologically step across the line to that stage of maturity we'll very quickly rise in world standings."

-up to deeper partnerships is impeding development.
+Despite the obvious benefits of collaboration, panelists agree that the concerns Australian organisations have about losing competitive advantage through opening themselves up to deeper partnerships is impeding development.

-John Gattorna argues that the energy and thought that has gone into competitive analysis has been excessive, taking the collective eye away from the execution of strategy.
+John Gattorna argues the energy and thought that's gone in to competitive analysis has been excessive, taking the collective eye away from the execution of strategy.
+"This area of darkness inside the business has to be opened up by people who aren't afraid of what they might find," he says.

-'This area of darkness inside the business has to be opened up by people who aren't afraid of what they might find,' he says.
-'Rather than being distracted by competitors, we need to concentrate on the forces within, develop appropriate subcultures and communications and genetically re-engineer our businesses internally.'
+"Rather than being distracted by competitors, we need to concentrate on the forces within, develop appropriate cultures and communications and genetically re-engineer our businesses internally."

-Gattorna also believes that businesses have misunderstood the role of collaboration.
+Gattorna also believes businesses have misunderstood the role of collaboration.
+"We still have this view in Australia and elsewhere that collaboration will fix everything," he says.

-'We still have this view in Australia and elsewhere that collaboration will fix everything,' he says.
-'As we move from "lean" manufacturing to "lean" supply chains, people need to choose those partners with which they really want a long-term mutually beneficial relationship.
-For the rest of your customers, you simply use another formula.'
-According to Arshiya International president and panelist Paul Bradley, collaboration means admitting that there are ways to improve your business beyond what you can do yourself.
+"As we move from 'lean' manufacturing to 'lean' supply chains, people need to choose those partners with which they really want a long-term mutually beneficial relationship.
+For the rest of your customers, you simply use another formula."

+According to Arshiya International president and panellist Paul Bradley, collaboration means admitting there are ways to improve your business beyond what you can do yourself.

-'Organizations need to build relationships the Asian way, with trust, shared visions and even with competitors,' he says.
-'They then need to set up rules of engagement, which is always done at the top.'
+"Organisations need to build relationships the Asian way, with trust, shared visions and even with competitors," he says.

-Bradley argues that smart businesses use technology to keep control.
+"They then need to set up rules of engagement, which is always done at the top."
+Bradley argues smart businesses use technology to keep control.

-'You use your ideas and human talent to drive the competitive advantage,' he says.
-'If you have the courage, there are ways you can collaborate that are of mutual benefit on fixed assets and fixed structure.'
+"You use your ideas and human talent to drive the competitive advantage," he says.

+"If you have the courage, there are ways you can collaborate that are of mutual benefit on fixed assets and fixed structure."

-By way of example, Bradley points to his Indian-based company Arshiya, which is building free trade warehousing zone parks at major ports across India, and will be open to both customers and competitors to enable aggregation.
+By way of example, Bradley points to his Indian-based company Arshiya, which is building free trade warehousing zone parks which will be open to both customers and competitors to enable aggregation.

-'Instead of competing, imagine smaller, mid-sized warehouses leasing space out to retail competitors,' he enthuses.
-'Being neutral, Arshiya will put in its own, fully-owned IT system and people to manage the warehouse and protect confidentiality.
-The warehouses, which are currently losing money due to excess capacity, will gain the business we bring in for them.
+"Instead of competing, imagine smaller, mid-sized warehouses leasing space out to retail competitors," he enthuses.

+"Being neutral, Arshiya will put in its own, fully owned IT system and people to manage the warehouse and protect confidentiality."

+"The warehouses, which are currently losing money due to excess capacity, will gain the business we bring in for them.
 It's genuine collaboration.
-It's a win-win model.'
+It's a win-win model."